The Many Pressure Sensor UsesPosted on April 20, 2020

 When you can measure the airflow and pressure in your environment, you can optimise your use of heating, cooling and ventilation.
 Pressure sensors are an excellent way for you to increase the efficiency of your HVAC system by helping you to reduce energy use and costs.

 You’ll also find pressure sensors in cleanroom applications.
 In cleanrooms, they monitor and assess air pressure, air quality and ventilation, which are all important factors in a cleanroom.

-The uses of pressure sensors don’t stop there – you’ll find these sensors nearly everywhere you turn:
+The pressure sensor uses don’t stop there – you’ll find these sensors nearly everywhere you turn:

 - Industrial use

 Here at Omni, we offer a wide variety of highly-accurate sensors that can help you to tackle measurement challenges.